saikrishnags05/Project-for-Data-to-Decisions/RScript/RScript.md

     library('ggplot2')
     #library('')

-As the Information for the sources of the data that is fatched out to csv on **25th August 2021**.
+The latest date we fetch from the CSV is **25th August 2021**.

-By using this date i have created original data of the events. with the help of **as.Date()** function in R
+We use the function as.Date in R to generate the date of events in R.

     HFS_data$AD<-as.Date(-(HFS_data$actual_date), origin = '2021-08-25')
     HFS_data$ED<-as.Date(-(HFS_data$date_entered), origin = '2021-08-25')